Bharati Achrekar

-Bharati Achrekar is an Indian Marathi and Hindi theatre, film and television actress.
+Bharati Achrekar (born 13 February 1960) is an Indian Marathi and Hindi theatre, film and television actress.
 She has been a part of several films in Indian cinema and was celebrated as Mrs Wagle from the Doordarshan show, Wagle ki Duniya.
-She is currently starring as Radhika Wagle in Wagle Ki Duniya – Nayi Peedhi Naye Kissey.
+She is starring as Radhika Wagle in Wagle Ki Duniya – Nayi Peedhi Naye Kissey.
 Her son Siddharth Achrekar played lead guitar for the Indian rock-band Colourblind, with Ram Sampath.

 Career

 Bharati made her acting debut with a Hindi drama Apne Paraye, directed by Basu Chatterjee.
 The series is based on the 1917 Bengali novel, Nishkriti written by Sarat Chandra.